 5.3 FLOOR SPECIFIC COMPOSITIONAL DEDUCTIONS.

 - a.
-Lack of variety in choice of elements:

-- 1. Lack of variety in dance elements:

-- Lack of Dance Bonus from Groups 1 or 2 (minimum of +0.1 Connection Value or + 0.1 D/E Bonus is required).

-- 2. Lack of variety in choice of Acro elements. - Missing backward salto with a minimum of A value.
+Lack of variety in choice of elements: - 1.
+Lack of variety in dance elements: - 2.
+Lack of variety in choice of Acro elements. - Missing backward salto with a minimum of "A" value. flat .10